-The veterinarian evaluates the entire oral cavity and records any abnormalities on a special dental record.
-Some examples of oral abnormalities are: tongue or lip lesions, deep pockets in the gums around the teeth and loose, broken or discolored teeth.
+Your veterinarian will perform a full mouth examination and check for any abnormalities such as tongue or lip lesions, deep pockets in the gums around the teeth and loose, broken or discolored teeth.

 STEP 4: RADIOGRAPHS

-Radiographs are taken of every tooth in the mouth to discover problems, such as retained roots, enamel defects, root abscesses and bone loss due to infection.
+Dental X-rays are taken to uncover any hidden problems including retained roots, enamel defects, root abscesses and bone loss due to infection.

 STEP 5: POLISHING